An Alcock-Paczynski Test on Reionization Bubbles for Cosmology: From 21-cm to Bubble Stacks

 The observed 21-cm signal will be highly affected by astrophysical foreground contamination.
 Indeed, Galactic and extragalactic foregrounds will be three to four orders of magnitude stronger than the 21-cm signal \citep{Bernardi2009,Bernardi2010}.
 Luckily, these foregrounds are contained to a region in Fourier space named the ``foreground wedge'' that affects large-scale line-of-sight wavenumbers ($k_{||}$) more than their angular ($k_{\perp}$) counterparts~\citep{Liu:2019awk}.
 In principle we could restrict ourselves to the complementary foreground-free region, called the ``EoR window'', as is often done for 21-cm cosmology studies (e.g.,~\cite{HERA2023}).
-We see that the foreground removal procedure has a great impact on the 21-cm maps (middle-left panel) as it blurs and distort the signal so it becomes difficult to distinguish the ionized regions (the darkest regions do not really correspond to bubbles anymore).
+We see that the foreground removal procedure has a great impact on the 21-cm maps (middle-left panel) as it blurs and distorts the signal so it becomes difficult to distinguish the ionized regions (the darkest regions do not really correspond to bubbles anymore).
 The ionized bubbles are structures in configuration space, as we can see in Fig.~\ref{fig:unet_maps}, so to find them we need all the Fourier modes, including those missing because of the wedge.
 Fortunately, the non-Gaussianity of the 21-cm signal allows us to recover information on the modes inside the wedge with only outside-wedge data~\cite{Li2019,Makinen2021,GH2021,Bianco2024,Kennedy2024,Sabti2024,Bianco2024b,Beardsley:2014bea}, as we will explore in the next subsection.

 In addition to foregrounds, we want to make the boxes more realistic by adding instrumental noise corresponding to the SKA radio telescope.
-To do that, we use the $\toolscm$ Python package \citep{Giri2020} setting an integration time $t_{\text{int}}=10$ s, a daily observation time $t_{\text{obs,day}}=6$ hrs, and a total observation time $t_{\text{obs,tot}}=2000$ hrs, following the procedure in \citet{Kennedy2024}.
+To do that, we use the $\toolscm$ Python package \citep{Giri2020} setting an integration time $t_{\text{int}}=10$ s, a daily observation time $t_{\text{obs,day}}=6$ hrs, and a total observation time $t_{\text{obs,tot}}=2000$ hrs, following the procedure in \citet{Kennedy2024} (which can be adjusted with a higher observation time if the observed 21-cm fluctuations were smaller than our fiducial).
 The resulting noisy and foreground-removed (NFWR) map can be seen in the bottom-left panel of Fig.~\ref{fig:unet_maps}, where the 21-cm signal is dominated by noise and bubble structures are no longer visible by eye.